 Dr. Vishal Kapoor and our expert team are dedicated to improving our patients’ confidence and appearance with the most advanced cosmetic and plastic surgery procedures.
 For many patients, a combination of treatments will provide them with the most comprehensive results.
 That is why we commonly recommend a breast augmentation enhanced with a breast lift, to provide patient with the best possible outcomes.
 Many times, recent mother or mothers to be opt for these procedures to reclaim the curves they may have lost along the way.
 But what is the relationship between plastic surgery and pregnancy?

-After undergoing breast lift surgery, many women worry about the effects of childbirth and breastfeeding to their results.
+After undergoing breast lift surgery in Beverly Hills, many women worry about the effects of childbirth and breastfeeding to their results.
 Will it require another surgery to fix?
 Will the breasts still function normally and produce breast milk for the baby?

 Understanding Plastic Surgery and Pregnancy